artem-nemudryi/artem-nemudryi.github.io/index.md

 # Welcome to the Nemudryi lab

-Nemudryi lab will open doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) in the [College of Medicine at the University of Florida](https://med.ufl.edu).
+Nemudryi lab will open doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [University of Florida, College of Medicine](https://med.ufl.edu).

 **We are hiring!
 If you are interested in joining the lab, [get in touch](join)!**